oVirt/ovirt-site/source/develop/release-management/features/hosted-engine-migration-to-4-0.md

 - use the 3.6 engine to create a new floating disk for backup pourposes on the hosted-engine storage domain (the use has to resize the hosted-engine storage domain from the engien if we don't have enough free space for the additional disk)
 - shutdown the engine VM
 - backup the old engine VM disk to the new backup disk
-- transfer the 4.0/el7 appliance over the engine VM disk
+- transfer the 4.0/el7 appliance over the engine VM disk (the procedure can also extend the volume if required)
 - inject the engine backup to the engine VM disk with guestfish
 - generate a new cloud-init image to configure the el7 appliance
 - tweak vm.conf on the fly to attach the cloud-init image